 In 2012, the tax was 30.9% of the total funding applicable to mature private companies as well as small startups raising early-stage investments from Indian residents.

-In 2015, amid growing protests from Indian startups, entrepreneurs and investors, the centre proposed an amendment to exempt angel tax on investments not exceeding $1.56 Mn (INR 10 Cr).
+In 2015, amid growing protests from Indian startups, entrepreneurs and investors, the centre proposed an amendment to exempt angel tax on investments not exceeding $1.56 Mn (INR 10 Cr) in certain cases.
 In 2016, the Central Board of Direct Taxes (CBDT) issued circulars to exempt startups from angel taxes, even if the funding raised by a startup was in excess of fair market value.

 On paper, though the reforms looked decent, owing to the centre’s limited understanding and definition of startups, most of the startups still had to pay angel taxes.
 To be recognised as a startup as per the government narrative, a company must fulfil certain ‘bizarre’ criteria.